Haris Tabaković

-Haris Tabaković (/bs/; born 20 June 1994) is a professional footballer who plays as a forward for Bundesliga club Borussia Mönchengladbach, on loan from TSG Hoffenheim.
+Haris Tabaković (/bs/; born 20 June 1994) is a professional footballer who plays as a forward for Austrian Bundesliga club Red Bull Salzburg.
 Born in Switzerland, he plays for the Bosnia and Herzegovina national team.

 Tabaković started his professional career at Young Boys, who loaned him to Wil in 2014.
 Two years later, he joined Grasshoppers.
 The following year, he moved to Debrecen.
-In 2019, he switched to Diósgyőr.
-Tabaković signed with Austria Lustenau in 2020.
-In 2022, he joined Austria Wien.
+In 2019, he signed with Diósgyőr.
+Tabaković joined Austria Lustenau in 2020.
+In 2022, he switched to Austria Wien.
 A year later, he was transferred to Hertha BSC.
 The following year, he moved to TSG Hoffenheim, who sent him on loan to Borussia Mönchengladbach the following year.
+He signed with Red Bull Salzburg in 2026.

-A former Swiss youth international, Tabaković made his senior international debut for Bosnia and Herzegovina in 2023.
+A former Swiss youth international, Tabaković made his senior international debut for Bosnia and Herzegovina in 2023, earning 11 caps since.

 Club career

 Early career

 Tabaković came through the youth academy of Young Boys.
 He made his professional debut against Luzern on 7 October 2012 at the age of 18.
 On 14 September 2013, he scored his first professional goal in a triumph over Young Fellows Juventus.
 In January 2014, he was sent on a 18-month loan to Wil.
 In January 2016, he joined Grasshoppers.

 In August 2017, Tabaković signed with Hungarian team Debrecen.
 In June 2019, he switched to Diósgyőr.

 In September 2020, he joined Austrian side Austria Lustenau.
 He scored his first career hat-trick against Lafnitz on 23 May 2021.
 In March 2022, he moved to Austria Wien.

 Hertha BSC

 In August 2023, Tabaković signed a three-year deal with German outfit Hertha BSC.
 He made his official debut for the team on 4 August against Wehen Wiesbaden.
 On 12 August, he scored his first goal for Hertha BSC in a DFB-Pokal game against Carl Zeiss Jena.
 Two weeks later, he scored a brace in a defeat of Greuther Fürth, which were his first league goals for the squad.

 Tabaković scored his first hat-trick for the club in a victory over Eintracht Braunschweig on 17 September.
 With 22 goals, he finished the 2023–24 season as 2.
 Bundesliga top scorer.

 TSG Hoffenheim

-In August, Tabaković was transferred to TSG Hoffenheim for an undisclosed fee.
+In August 2024, Tabaković was transferred to TSG Hoffenheim for an undisclosed fee.
 He made his competitive debut for the side against Eintracht Frankfurt on 31 August.
 On 19 October, he scored his first goal for TSG Hoffenheim in a win over VfL Bochum.

+Loan to Borussia Mönchengladbach

 In July 2025, he was loaned to Borussia Mönchengladbach until the end of the season.
+He concluded the season as his club's top scorer with 13 league goals, including one on the final matchday against his parent club, Hoffenheim.